 The exhibition, Altered Terrain, ran from August 1 - 23, 2023.
 Curated by Bronagh Gallagher with production assistance from Ellen O’Connor.

-Armstrong’s piece was located at Dun Laoighaire East Pier Bandstand.
+^ Armstrong’s piece was located at Dun Laoghaire East Pier Bandstand.
 Three QR codes were installed in the space, each activating a particular AR experience - accessed via the audience’s mobile phones - that challenges the contemporary transition to predominantly digital communication spaces.

 DIGITAL NATIVE (2020) was on show at the 2023 Mart Studios Members Exhibition at the Mart Gallery, Rathmines, Dublin.
 7th - 20th January.

-Nadia was based at the MART Studios in Harold’s Cross during 2023.
+Nadia was based at the MART Studios in Harold’s Cross in 2023.
+She is now based in a studio at the NCAD Annexe.

 CYBERNATE

-Nadia J. Armstrong recently completed the 2022/23 CYBERNATE Residency Programme, a digital arts in public space research residency, created by Galway Culture Company in partnership with Pôle PIXEL, HACNUM Network, CREW, the French Embassy in Ireland and ATU and funded by The Arts Council.
+Nadia J. Armstrong was one of six artists selected for the 2022/23 CYBERNATE Residency Programme, a digital arts in public space research residency, created by Galway Culture Company in partnership with Pôle PIXEL, HACNUM Network, CREW, the French Embassy in Ireland and ATU and funded by The Arts Council.
 The residency is produced by Culture Works and three Irish digital artists and three French digital artists were selected for the programme.

 Supported by: